Common Grounds Learning Community

 - Nicholas Rademacher, PhD, Associate Professor, Religious Studies

-- Ray Ward, PhD, Associate Director, Wolfington Center
+- Ray Ward, PhD, Director, Wolfington Center

 - Victoria Vernon, Student Fellow, REL111